How to prevent and deal with people who turn up unannounced at your door.

 - persuade you to part with your money for overpaid goods

 - undertake work on your home and garden that may not be necessary

-They will use false identity cards and often dress the part.
-They always have a story to get your attention, may make an offer they say 'you cannot afford to miss'.
-They are very convincing and extremely persuasive.
+They can use false identity cards and often dress the part.
+They could have a story to get your attention, may make an offer they say 'you cannot afford to miss'.
+They can be very convincing and extremely persuasive.

-However, there are practical, common sense precautions you can take to prevent you from becoming a victim:
+However, there are practical, common sense precautions you can take to prevent becoming a victim.

 Remember, if in doubt keep them out.

-If you would like to know more, or if you been a victim of doorstep crime, please report it to us through the Citizens Advice consumer service:
+If you would like to know more, or if you've been the victim of doorstep crime please report it to us through the Citizens Advice consumer service:

 - or to South Yorkshire Police on 101

 Reporting it could help prevent this from happening to someone else.